Relax at Mustang Island Beach and State Park

 The free section of Mustang Island Beach can be reached at Access Roads 1, 1A, 2 and 3 along TX 361.

-NOTE: Due to damages from Hurricane Harvey, some facilities at Mustang Island State Park may be closed.
+NOTE: Due to damages from Hurricane Harvey, Mustang Island State Park is open for day-use only.
+Some facilities may be closed.
 Call the park at 361-749-5246 or take a look at their Facebook page for the most up-to-date information.

 Find more articles like this in Where's the Beach